 - Cook for 16 minutes at 275 degrees F.

-- Remove and cool in a bath of ice water before serving.
+- Remove and cool in an ice water bath, then peel before serving.

 - Enjoy!
 (See full recipe card below.)
 Also see my web story on making these eggs.

 Storing Boiled Eggs